njlyon0/lyon-ms-thesis_bee-project/README.md

 This repository contains analysis of native bee and floral resource community data.
 These data were collected between May and August of 2017 and 2018 in the Grand River Grasslands (GRG) of Ringgold Co.
 Iowa and Harrison Co.
 Missouri.
 Data tidying are performed in a dedicated repository that tidies data across several other projects conducted in the GRG.
 The [tidying repository](https://github.com/njlyon0/lyon-ms-thesis_field-tidy) is set to "Private" but if you need access to it for some reason, please contact Nick Lyon to begin that conversation.

+## Data Availability

+While the data are embedded directly in this repository, the metadata is not as consistently recorded as I would like (sorry about that!).
+To help facilitate others in using these data, I have published the dataset on the [Environmental Data Initiative](https://environmentaldatainitiative.org/)'s (EDI) Data Portal with full metadata documentation.
+See [here](https://portal.edirepository.org/nis/mapbrowse?scope=edi&identifier=1210&revision=1) for the full dataset with metadata and citation information.

 ## Experimental Design

 This project was meant to explore native bee response within two different management methods.
 For both of the sub-projects, each "site" (i.e., full pasture) was divided into three equal "patches" and this is the scale at which management intervention was applied.